C2 over LTE

 You Need

-• A drone equipped with a working LTE connection (SIM installed and active).
+A drone equipped with a working LTE connection (SIM installed and active).
+Open the Quick Settings menu and make sure LTE is set to Active.

 Our C2 over LTE technology leverages Tailscale VPN to establish the secure link between drone and GCS.